ziegreda/Ava-Anchor-House/README.md

 | Rental prices and inclusions | `#presyo` |
 | Phone, WhatsApp, Messenger, and email | `#kontak` and `.contact-methods` |

+The contact details currently shown are `0955-967-4945` for calls and WhatsApp, `ziegreda@gmail.com` for email, and a placeholder Messenger URL.
+Replace the Messenger URL before publishing.

+## Design and Responsive Behavior

+The design uses Fraunces for display headings, Inter for body text, and IBM Plex Mono for prices and property facts.
+The visual system uses a dark green background, warm cream text, gold accents, subtle borders, and responsive two-column sections that stack on smaller screens.

+The hero uses `photos/BG-darkened.jpg` with a dark layered overlay for text readability.
+The gallery uses a lightbox, and the navigation collapses into a mobile menu below the mobile breakpoint.

 The current rental information is a shared room for up to 4 people, with an 18 sqm ground-floor room, private bathroom, common kitchen, study area, CCTV, Vendo WiFi, and parking.
-The listed rate is PHP 1,500 per month or PHP 1,500 per night for short-term stays.
+The monthly rate is PHP 1,500.
+A PHP 1,500 nightly short-term rate is displayed but its inclusions are currently struck through, so confirm availability and terms before publishing it as an active offer.

-### Local Images
+### Local Image Assets

-The current HTML references these local files:
+The `photos/` folder currently contains these local assets:

 - `photos/BG-darkened.jpg` - hero background
 - `photos/CommonArea.png` - common area gallery image
+- `photos/kitchen-sink.png` - kitchen sink gallery image
+- `photos/room1-2.jpg` - room gallery image
-- `photos/Kusina.png` - kitchen gallery image
+- `photos/common-kitchen.jpg` - common kitchen gallery image
+- `photos/Common area 2.jpg` - additional common-area photo
+- `photos/Garage 1.jpg` and `photos/Garage.jpg` - garage photos

-The bedroom, bathroom, and balcony gallery items still use placeholder image URLs.
-Replace those `src` values in `index.html` when the final photos are available.
+The current HTML uses the first four gallery assets listed above.
+The extra common-area and garage photos are available for future gallery updates.
+The balcony gallery item still uses a placeholder image URL; replace its `src` value in `index.html` when a final balcony photo is available.
 Keep image filenames and letter casing consistent, especially when deploying to a case-sensitive host.

 ## Contact Form Setup